A.B.K USER GUIDE

 so that the screen is visible to a person infront of you.

 Left hand fingers will get 1, 2, 3 and right hand will get 4, 5, 6 respectively.
-In Two-Hand-Screen-Outward, one can reassign while typing by simply slightly dragging six fingers together.

 When your rotations is correct, you can lock the auto rotation by holding dot-6 and swiping dot-1 to left, and holding dot-6 and swiping dot-1 to right will unlock the auto rotation.